akimwong/3_Cloud/Journey/10203/Readme.md

 1. Type
 2. Protocol
 3. Port Range.
 Where the traffic can go through on the instance
 4. Source.
-IP address range
+To specify the source or destination for the traffic.
+We can specify a IPv4 address, IPv6 address, range of IPv4 or IPv6 addresses, **another security group** and so on.

 <p align="center">
   <img src="/Journey/10203/sg2.png" width="450" height="180"></p>